mikediessner/nubo/docs/_build/html/_sources/practical_considerations.rst.txt

     samples could introduce some sampling bias, there is empirical evidence that it does not affect the performance negatively [#Balandat2020]_.

+**How is a mixed parameter space with continuous and discrete variables optimised?**
+    NUBO supports the optimisation over a mixed parameter space by fixing a combination of the discrete inputs and optimising over the remaining continuous inputs.
+The best point found over all possible discrete combinations is used.
+While this avoids issues due to rounding, it can be time-consuming for many discrete dimensions and possible values.

 ----

 .. [#Baker2021] E Baker, "Emulation of Stochastic Computer Models with an Application to Building Design," Ph.D. dissertation, Department of Mathematics, Univ.
 Exeter, Exeter, 2021.